Ghost Reveries: Background

-Opeth returned home in 2004 to start writing new material for its eighth album, and by the end of the year, they had finished writing it.
+Opeth returned home in 2004 to start writing new material for its eighth album; by the end of the year, they had finished writing it.
 For the first time since Still Life, the songs for Ghost Reveries were written for the album before going into the studio.
 This gave Opeth three weeks to rehearse and perfect the recording in the studio.
 The band had to decide whether to record the album at Fascination Street Studios in Örebro, Sweden, or at Sonic Ranch.
 They eventually chose Fascination Street Studios, as it was closer to their homes.

-Opeth's European label, Music for Nations, closed its doors in 2005, and after negotiations with various labels, the band signed with Roadrunner Records. Åkerfeldt said the primary reason for signing with Roadrunner was the label's wide distribution, ensuring the album would be available at larger-chain retailers.
+Opeth's European label, Music for Nations, closed its doors in 2005.
+After negotiations with various labels, the band signed with Roadrunner Records. Åkerfeldt said the primary reason for signing with Roadrunner was the label's wide distribution, ensuring the album would be available at larger-chain retailers.
 When news leaked that the band was signed to Roadrunner, who predominantly worked with trend-oriented rock and metal, some fans accused the band of selling out.
 "To be honest," Åkerfeldt said, "that's such an insult after 15 years as a band and 8 records.
 I can't believe we haven't earned each and every Opeth fan's credibility after all these years.
 I mean, our songs are 10 minutes long!"

 Style

-The album marks a temporary return to the progressive metal styles of the previous albums and features death growls, though still includes some of the progressive rock elements of Damnation.
+The album marks a return to the progressive metal styles of the previous albums and features death growls.
+However, it still includes some of the progressive rock elements of Damnation.

 Ghost Reveries was initially intended to be a concept album, with numerous tracks linking together a story of a man's turmoil after committing an unconscionable act, symbolised by killing his own mother.
 However, Mikael Åkerfeldt commented: